Spectral Duality and Thermodynamic Bounds on Finite-frequency Fluctuation Responses

 where $\langle \cdots \rangle$ denotes the trajectory ensemble average. $R_\lambda(t - \tau) \equiv \frac{\delta\langle \dot{Q}(t)\rangle}{\delta\phi_\lambda(\tau)}$ describes the response on $\langle \dot{Q} \rangle$ at time $t$ to the perturbation on the parameter $\lambda$ at time $\tau$.
 The response function $R_\lambda(t)$ can also be described in the Fourier space

 where $\tilde{t} \equiv t - \tau$ and we use $R_\lambda(\tilde{t}) = 0$ for $\tilde{t} < 0$ due to causality.

-\emph{Fluctuation-Response Inequalities.---} It is well known that a system's response is related to its fluctuations.
-In particular, it has been shown that the response function can be written as a correlation \cite{seifert2010fluctuation,zheng2025unified,zheng2025nonlinear}
+\emph{Finite-frequency response-duality and fluctuation-response inequalities.}--- We first recall the finite-frequency FRI recently derived by Dechant \cite{dechant2025finite}, adapting it to the notation used here for a single measured observable and multiple perturbation parameters.
+This step provides the general spectral response inequality that will serve as the starting point for our thermodynamic construction.
+It is well known that a system's response is related to its fluctuations.
+In particular, it has been shown that the steady-state response function can be written as a correlation function \cite{speck2006restoring,seifert2010fluctuation,zheng2025unified,zheng2025nonlinear,dechant2025finite}